Save big (up to $1,875) on small business tools with our free membership, business.com+

 4. Lead with empathy.

-“Despite our best efforts, sharing news of cutting back benefits can be difficult, and we cannot control the feelings of those that are impacted,” said Carolyn Clark, VP of employee experience strategy at Simpplr.
+“Despite our best efforts, sharing news of cutting back benefits can be difficult, and we cannot control the feelings of those who are impacted,” said Carolyn Clark, VP of employee experience strategy at Simpplr.
 “However, we can do our best to deliver the message with warmth, transparency and effectiveness.”

 5. Explain the “what, why, how.”